ubeda/DIRACDocs/source/AdministratorGuide/Systems/ResourceStatus/index.rst

   It also returns per policy which actions must be applied in case of the policy output is considered.
 Actions can vary from adding log messages, sending a sms, changing the status of the individual or restarting the universe if needed.

-- *Policy Caller*: is in charge or loading policies and their commands, running them and return their purposed statuses.

 The image is labeled with six numbers, which correspond with the casual flow:

 - 1: PEP calls PDP to take a decision with respect a given meta-data.
 - 2: PDP calls PIP to get applicable policies.
 - 3: PIP gets all policies meta-data from the CS and returns the matches.
-- 4: PDP calls PC with the chosen policies.
-It returns their outputs.
+- 4: PDP calls the chosen policies.
 - 5: PDP applies "worst first" and returns the decision.
 - 6: PEP applies actions once it knows the decision taken.